Dark mode switch icon Light mode switch icon

 2020s and beyond: The death of GPU scaling is coming, where do we go next?

-I believe someone buying a GPU in the next ~3 years will be in a similarly happy situation where they don’t need to upgrade for a long time.
-First, notice how the frontier edge of compute power growth is dominated by GPUs:
+I believe someone buying a GPU in the next ~3 years will be in a similarly happy situation where they don’t need to upgrade for a very long time.

 For the last 15 years, GPUs have answered the issues from the death of Dennard Scaling and Moore’s law.
 GPUs work on massively parallel SIMD workloads.
 GPUs don’t particularly care about the speed of a single thread, only the total compute throughput in GB/sec.